docker-archive/classicswarm/docs/install-w-machine.md

 Each command checks for a local copy of the latest VM image called boot2docker.iso.
 If the latest copy isn't available, Docker Machine downloads the latest image from Docker Hub.
 Then, Docker Machine uses boot2docker.iso to create a VM that automatically runs Docker Engine.

+> Troubleshooting: If your computer or hosts cannot reach Docker Hub, the `docker-machine` or `docker run` commands that pull images may fail.
+In that case, check the [Docker Hub status page](http://status.docker.com/) for service availability.
+Then, check whether your computer is connected to the Internet.
+Finally, check whether VirtualBox's network settings allow your hosts to connect to the Internet.

 ## Create a Swarm discovery token

+Here you use the discovery backend hosted on Docker Hub to create a unique discovery token for your cluster.
+This discovery backend is only for low-volume development and testing purposes, not for production.
+Later on, when you run the Swarm manager and nodes, they register with the discovery backend as members of the cluster that's associated with the unique token.
+The discovery backend maintains an up-to-date list of cluster members and shares that list with the Swarm manager.
+The Swarm manager uses this list to assign tasks to the nodes.

 1. Connect the Docker Client on your computer to the Docker Engine running on `manager`.